jocafamaka/nagmapReborn/README.md

 ## Support

-If you experience any problems deploying NagMap Reborn please [see here](https://github.com/jocafamaka/nagmapReborn/wiki/How-to-request-support%3F) how to request suport.
+If you experience any problems deploying Nagmap Reborn please [see here](https://github.com/jocafamaka/nagmapReborn/wiki/How-to-request-support%3F) how to request suport.

-You can [see here](https://github.com/jocafamaka/nagmapReborn/wiki/) the Wiki / FAQ of NagMap Reborn.
+You can [see here](https://github.com/jocafamaka/nagmapReborn/wiki/) the Wiki / FAQ of Nagmap Reborn.

 ## Contribution